kelsjon3/StableQueue/docs/PLAN.md

     *   Start `public/js/app.js` to fetch initial data (servers, models) from the backend API and populate UI elements.

 ## MobileSD Development Plan

+*Note: The following "MobileSD Development Plan" section, with its own Phases I-VI and "VII.
+Immediate Steps", describes an earlier or alternative implementation path focusing on a synchronous interaction with Forge's FastAPI endpoints (e.g., `/sdapi/v1/txt2img`) via a `services/dispatcher.js`.
+While parts of this may have been partially implemented, the **primary and current development focus for achieving a robust, browser-independent job queuing and processing system is detailed in Section II.bis: Core Backend: Persistent Job Queuing & Dispatcher System and its corresponding VII.
+Immediate Steps (Revised - Focusing on Phase 2 Implementation).** The Section II.bis approach utilizes Forge's asynchronous Gradio API (`/queue/join` and `/queue/data`) for enhanced resilience and background processing.*

 **Overall Goal:** Create a simple mobile-friendly web UI to interact with a remote Stable Diffusion Forge server, focusing initially on text-to-image generation.